cesarvr/blog/content/post/2018-05-22-create-containers.markdown

     2 root       0:00 /bin/sh
 ```

-Moral of the story is when you clone the PID tree, your process is no longer able to track other processes but you can still track it's child processes.
-For example if you run ```ps aux | grep sh ``` you'll be able to see your container.
-Try this with Docker or LXC and see what happens.
+Moral of the story is when you clone the PID tree, your process is no longer able to track other processes but it still can track it's child processes.
+You might wonder by looking the graph above that nothing has change in the global process tree after applying the flag and wonder if you can search the PID of isolated processes in the system, the answer is yes, for example if you run ```ps aux | grep sh ``` you'll be able to see your container.
+Here some *homework* try to run a contained process using this application or Docker and try to kill it from the outside.

-Here is a small screen recording:
+Here is a small demo about locating the contained process:

 ![track](https://github.com/cesarvr/cesarvr.github.io/blob/master/static/containers/pid-track.gif?raw=true)

 Check how ```sleep``` has a different PID inside the container and outside.

 ## Control Group

 Imagine now that we are given the task to contain a program from creating more processes, taking all the network bandwidth, consuming all the CPU time available.
 How do we guarantee that our contained applications live in harmony with other processes?
 To solve this type of problem Linux provides a feature called ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)) or cgroup for short, which is a mechanism to distribute kernel resources between processes.

 ### Limiting Process Creation

 We are going to use cgroups to limit the amount of processes we can create inside our container, the control group called *pids* controller can be used to limit the amount of times a process can replicate itself, for example using [fork](http://man7.org/linux/man-pages/man2/fork.2.html) or [clone](http://man7.org/linux/man-pages/man2/clone.2.html).